worm0x1/K4geN1nja/README.md

 ## 🛡️ How to Stay Safe

+- 🚫 Do **not** allow camera or microphone access to unknown sites.
+- 📍 Be cautious with location/GPS requests — deny unless the site is trusted and necessary.
+- ⌨️ Never enter sensitive info when a site asks for keyboard/input permissions; assume it can capture keystrokes.
+- 🌐 Treat requests for user‑agent or IP‑related data as privacy risks — block or deny if not essential.
+- 🔎 Verify the URL and use HTTPS before granting any permission.
+- 🦊 Use privacy browsers (Firefox, Brave, Tor) and script blockers (uBlock Origin / NoScript).
+- 🛠️ Revoke site permissions regularly in browser settings; consider covering your camera when not in use.
+- 👤 Browse with a separate, non‑admin profile for risky sites and keep OS/browser updated.
+- 🧠 If a site pressures you with “free download” or urgent prompts, deny permissions and leave — it’s likely social engineering
 * Avoid clicking on suspicious links.
 * Use **Firefox or Brave or Tor Browser** for enhanced security, as it blocks many malicious scripts by default.